Ku-ring-gai Council: Demographics

 At the 2021 census, the area was linguistically diverse, with Asian languages spoken in more than 20 per cent of households; more than four times the national average.

 Council

 Current composition and election method

-Ku-ring-gai Council is composed of ten Councillors elected proportionally as five separate wards, each electing two Councillors.
-All Councillors are elected for a fixed four-year term of office, but due to delays as a result of amalgamation processes, the current term will only run for three years.
-The Mayor is elected bi-annually by the Councillors at the first meeting of the Council, while the Deputy Mayor is elected annually.
-The most recent full Council election was held on 4 December 2021, and the makeup of the Council is as follows:
+Ku-ring-gai Council is composed of ten councillors elected proportionally as five separate wards, each electing two councillors.
+All councillors are elected for a fixed four-year term of office.
+The mayor is elected bi-annually by the councillors at the first meeting of the council, while the deputy mayor is elected annually.
+The most recent election was held on 14 September 2024, and the makeup of the council is as follows:

-The current Council, elected in 2021, in order of election by ward, is: